 A better deal, as long as you book before the March 2016 devaluation, is using American Airlines miles.
 You only need 40,000 AA miles to book the First Class Apartment from London to Abu Dhabi one way.
 You don’t even pay the fuel surcharge when using AA miles and availability is identical to booking via Etihad Guest.
 You could buy the AA miles you need for a modest sum via their current promotion.

-Tomorrow I will continue my review of the Etihad A380 First Class Apartment with a look at the food and drink on board.
+Click here for Part 2 of my review of the Etihad A380 First Class Apartment with a look at the food and drink on board.